 The aim is to expand your horizons of clinical competence, with patient focused care and building on the clinical reasoning framework is an integral element of the programme.

-NEW: Flexibility for Movement Efficiency & Movement Health (4 days):
+Managing Restrictions for Movement Efficiency & Movement Health (4 days):

 NEW: The Taping Solution: Supporting, Enhancing and Accelerating Training Outcomes (2 days):